 Those who want to excel need lessons, especially early on.
 Hence another way to help marketing managers respond to the changes is to provide information-age-specific education and training.
 There will always be an important role for marketing concepts, and using the powerful information tools now available requires sound conceptual grounding.
 But marketers need much more than concepts to fully exploit the resources available to them.
 They need to move from conceptual marketing to marketing engineering: using computer decision models in making marketing decisions.
 In this book we integrate concepts, analytic marketing techniques, and operational software to train the new generation of marketers, helping them to become marketing engineers.

-We designed this book for you, the business school student or marketing manager, who seeks the education you need to perform effectively in information-technology-intensive environments.
+OBJECTIVES FOR THE STUDENTWe designed this book for you, the business school student or marketing manager, who seeks the education you need to perform effectively in information-technology-intensive environments.
 Most traditional books focus on marketing from conceptual, empirical, or qualitative perspectives.
 With this book we aim to train marketing engineers to translate concepts into context-specific operational decisions and actions using analytical, quantitative, and computer modeling techniques.
 We link theory to practice and practice to theory.

 Our specific objectives for the book are